ur369eth/ur369.eth/README.md

 - *With the internet off* input the Master Key into the respective field: include all the separators ( - ) *up to the last dash/separator* and leave no spaces in between the dashes and the letters/characters, it shall all look as a string of dots -encrypted-
 - *Important: make sure you leave out (do not type) the last 4 characters.*
 - Turn the internet ON and with the cursor at the very end of the Master Key >> input the last 4 characters of the Master Key and click enter
-- The field "Reset Sign Key" to input and confirm new Sign Key should display for you
+- The field "Reset Sign Key" to input and confirm new Sign Key should display for the user

 ### Important note